 What we can help with

-If you have a complaint about the private service or treatment you have received in the but have been unable to sort it out with the dental professional, we may be able to help.
+if you have a complaint about the private service or treatment received in the UK, but have been unable to resolve this with the dental professional, we may be able to help.

 We can look into private complaints that are raised with us within 12 months of the treatment taking place or within 12 months of becoming aware that you have something to complain about.

 We may be able to assist you in seeking:

 An explanation and/ or apology for what has happened.

 A full or partial refund of fees in relation to the failed treatment.